r4dl/StopThePop/README.md

         "tight_opacity_bounding": false,   // Bound Gaussians by considering their opacity value "tile_based_culling": false,       /* Reject Tiles where Max Contribution is below thershold;
-                                               Recommended to be used together with Load Balancing*/ "hierarchical_4x4_culling": false, // Used for Hierarchical
+                                               Recommended to be used together with Load Balancing*/ "hierarchical_4x4_culling": false, // Used only for Hierarchical },
-    },
     "load_balancing": false,      // Use load balancing for per-tile calculations (culling and depth) and duplication "proper_ewa_scaling": false,  /* Proper dilation of opacity, as proposed by Yu et al. ("Mip-Splatting");